sbajala/LibraryApp/README.md

 # Library App
 Java desktop application that simulates a library.

+## Programming language and technologies used
+- Java
+- Eclipse
+- SQLite

 ## Description
 Users must log in to access the library.
 If they are an admin, they are provided with admin features or else they are provided with user features. <br/>
 Users are able to do the following: